 How do I get an RFID card?

-Guests will only have to pickup their RFID card once, helping ensure a safe, touchless and cashierless option for buying a lift pass.
+Guests will only have to pickup their RFID Crystal Card once, helping ensure a safe, touchless and cashierless option for buying a lift pass.

 For Season Passholders, please visit our Tickets and Rental windows to pick up your RFID season pass.
 Our staff will make sure your waiver has been completed and that we have a photo of you for your pass.
 This photo will only be used to validate the passholder in line.